The Diary of Jane: Music video

 The video for "The Diary of Jane", directed by Ryan Smith, made its world premiere on Yahoo!
 Music on June 21, 2006, after originally being scheduled for release on June 16.
 The video features a woman named Jane Bryan, played by Sarah Mather from season four of American Idol.
 Jane wakes up suddenly in a bathtub, getting out and getting dressed.
 However, her vanity mirror is gone, and only the frame remains.
 Jane runs around her house, with similar results wherever there should be a mirror.
 It also shows scenes of the band playing in a room filled with mirrors.
 She eventually stumbles across the same room where all the mirrors are, and she cannot see her reflection in any of them.
 The video ends as Benjamin Burnley (the band's frontman) places a rose in a book atop her tombstone, explaining the story of the video: she fell asleep and drowned in the bathtub.

 At the end of the video where Burnley closes the diary on Jane's tombstone, the last name was obscured.
 However, in the second episode of the band's podcast, the name can be clearly seen as "Bryan" during a shot of the tombstone.
 A Breaking Benjamin Celtic knot can also be seen on the tombstone in a brief shot before he closes the diary.

 Jane Bryan was a female film star in the 1930s and 1940s.
 She was in many films, including We Are Not Alone, which is also the title for Breaking Benjamin's second album.

-As of December 2021, the music video on YouTube has over 200 million views, making it the band's most viewed video on the site.